vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 ## Building A Solution Using MultiViews

+### Prerequisites

 As in previous posts, we will build up a solution iteratively, tackling problems as they appear.
 For this to work, `mod_mime` and `mod_negotiation` must be enabled/loaded.
 On Debian and related distributions this can be done by running `a2enmod mime` and `a2enmod negotiation` as root.
+Additionally, `mod_deflate` should not be applied to negotiated files/types.
+This can be accomplished by removing its default configuration symlink at `/etc/apache2/mods-enabled/deflate.conf` or disabling the module with `a2dismod -f deflate`.

-The following examples use the domain `localhost` and the files `style.css` and `style.css.gz` in the site root.
+The following examples use the domain `localhost` and assume the file `style.css.gz` exists in the site root.

+### First Steps

 We start by simply enabling `MultiViews` and declaring the extension `.gz` to identify the gzip encoding using following configuration (which must be inside